Matthewkweon/P2P/README.md

    - "Chat with OpenAI" - Allows you to chat to send a message to our AI bot.

 5. **OpenAI Bot Commands**:
-   - `openai: help` - Get a list of available commands
    - `openai: personality happy` - Change to happy personality
    - `openai: personality angry` - Change to angry personality
    - `openai: personality spanish` - Switch to Spanish mode
-   - `openai: rotate` - Rotate to the next personality

 6. **Thermometer Subscription Commands**:
    - `thermometer1: subscribe` - Subscribe to the thermometer and get the temperature periodically (100 seconds) inside of your stored messages